 Despite what many think, names on a birth certificate aren’t the be-all, end-all in paternity matters.
 If a child is born outside of marriage, but a man is listed as the father on a birth certificate, the mother and would-be father must still go through the paternity or legitimation process to settle the issue of parental rights.

 How can we help you protect your rights?
-You might be a mother who wants your child's father to pay child support, but have specific reasons for wanting a court to deny visitation.
-By the same token, if you're a father who wants to be more than simply the source of a support check, we can ensure that a court considers your case for visitation rights fairly.
+You might be a mother who wants your child’s father to pay child support, but has specific reasons for wanting a court to deny visitation.
+By the same token, if you’re a father who wants to be more than simply the source of a support check, we can ensure that a court considers your case for visitation rights fairly.
 In all cases, we can also determine the necessity of undergoing DNA testing, and if so, which party should bear the financial burden.

 To speak with a lawyer about your rights and options, call 770-615-7235 or send an email.